New Mexico governor joins US conservation challenge

 California was the first to formalize its 2030 conservation goal when Democratic Gov. Gavin Newsom signed a sweeping executive order last fall.
 Nevada followed in May with lawmakers in the Democrat-dominated state passing a resolution.

 About 12% of the nation’s lands and one-quarter of its waters are currently protected, according to research by the Center for American Progress, a left-leaning think tank.

-Protected areas include wilderness areas, game refuges, agricultural lands, ranches and other sites with conservation easements.
+Wilderness areas, game refuges, agricultural lands, ranches and other sites with conservation easements are among the protected parcels.

 Nationally, the Biden administration is calling for the expansion of federal grant programs to create more local parks, increase access to outdoor recreation and for Indigenous communities to access funding for conservation priorities.